Max video resolution: 5K/30 fps

 The Hero9 Black is a substantial camera.
 Measuring 2.75 x 1.9 x 1.6 inches, it’s both longer and thicker than the Hero8, mostly due to the larger, protruding lens.
 It’s much larger than the Osmo Action (2.6 x 1.45 x 1.25 inches).

 At 5.6 ounces (with battery), it’s much heavier than the Osmo Action and the Hero8 Black, both of which weigh 4.4 ounces.
 In fact, the Hero9 is even heavier than the GoPro Hero Max, the company’s 360 action camera.

 Like previous models, the Hero9 Black is waterproof to 33 feet.

-One other pleasant change is that the Hero9 Black will come in plastic-free packaging.
+One other pleasant change is that the Hero9 Black comes in plastic-free packaging.
 Instead, the camera will come in a little travel case, which is much more practical.

 GoPro Hero9 Black: Video Performance

 The biggest change between the Hero9 and the Hero8 is the larger 23.6MP sensor on the newer model, which lets you capture video at resolutions up to 5K/30 fps, versus just 4K/60 fps on the Hero8.

 I took the Hero9 Black on a little end-of-the summer vacation to Cape Cod, and attached the camera to the front of my bike for a few treks to the beach.

 The camera did a good job at capturing the bright yellows and pinks of my daughter’s dress as she bounded through a verdant forest.
 It was a bit overexposed, though, which caused the yellows to be a bit washed out.